Here is my effort to collect and preserve traffic light videos and audio.

-I find it quite interesting when such a taken-for-granted piece of everyday life like a traffic light is brought to front-and-center attention, either through a discussion, in the news, in a song, or in a commercial.
-I’ve compiled a collection of traffic light videos and songs that will continue to grow.
+I find it quite interesting when a taken-for-granted piece of everyday life, like a traffic light, is brought to front-and-center attention, either through a discussion, in the news, in a song, or in a commercial.
+I've compiled a collection of traffic light videos and audio that will continue to grow.
 And they span quite a wide range throughout history.
-The earliest ones are from the 1930s while the newest ones are computer animated stories or news clips.
+The earliest ones are from the 1930s while the newest ones are news clips or computer animated shorts.

 Sponsored by Chevrolet Division, General Motors Corporation, the 1937 Handy (Jam) Organization short film Seeing Green looks inside of the electro-mechanical "brain" of the traffic light.

 A design team makes over a transportation-themed bedroom for some kids on A&E’s now-cancelled show Find and Design.

 A 4-way traffic light is front and center in this drag racing scene in Universal's The Fast and the Furious.

 Footage that I personally shot of the famous Tipperary Hill up-side-down traffic light in Syracuse, New York in the winter of 2005.
 This signal has red on the bottom and green on the top, the only signal like it in the country.
 Learn more about it by reading more about it on Wikipedia.com.

 The mascot of this school is a traffic signal that thinks he's kind of funny.

 HGTV’s Offbeat America, a show that highlighted the owners of eclectic homes and collections, featured Signalfan John Rietveld.

 Late 1960s Sesame Street segment by the Children’s Television Workshop explaining how good it is that we have traffic lights.

 John "Signalfan" Rietveld is once again a television star.
 In a story by KCCI 8 news anchor Eric Hanson, John's Signal Museum is highlighted along with a little background as to why he finds signs and signals so fascinating.